wp-plugins/advanced-ads/readme.txt

 * inject ads into header and footer
 * inject ads into posts content (top, bottom, by paragraph)
+* inject ads into content before or after a specific paragraph or headline

 = ad networks =

 Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, etc.
 You can also use it to add additional ad network tags into header or footer of your site without additional coding)

+= Google AdSense =

+There is an ad type dedicated to Google AdSense that supports:

+* switch ad sizes
+* switch between normal and responsive
+* automatic limit 3 AdSense ads according to AdSense terms of service (can be disabled)
+* assistant for exact sizes of responsive ads with the [Responsive add-on](http://wpadvancedads.com/responsive-ads/)
+* (more coming soon)

 = based on WordPress standards =